-A will names a person, the “executor”, to carry out the instructions in the will.
+In your will, you must name a person — the “executor” — to carry out your instructions.
 There are a number of things to consider in choosing an executor.

-Being an executor takes time, energy and careful attention to detail.
+The executor is the person you choose to carry out the instructions in your will.
+You do this by naming them as your executor in the will.
+Being an executor takes time, energy, and careful attention to detail.
 An executor can get help from friends and family members and also from professionals such as a lawyer or accountant.
-However, the executor is the person who is legally responsible.
+However, the buck stops with them.
+They bear the legal responsibility.

 What to consider in choosing your executor

-An executor should be someone you trust and who has the ability to carry out the instructions in your will.
-It’s best if he or she is familiar with your situation and your wishes.
-An executor can be one of your beneficiaries.
-Most people ask a family member or close friend to be their executor.
+An executor should be someone you trust to carry out the instructions in your will.
+Most people ask a family member or close friend.